The Emerald Triangle

 Off-the-beaten-track Thailand, Laos and Cambodia tour

 Journey by train from the capital Bangkok to the northeastern region of Thailand, known as I-san, where we’ll visit the fabulous Angkor-period temples of Phnom Rung atop an extinct volcano and charming Muang Tham surrounded by lily ponds.

 From here, we’ll continue, via the picturesque Mekong-side town of Khong Jiam and the enigmatic, neolithic rock carvings spectacular Pha Taem National Park, into southern Laos.
 Discover the Boloven Plateau and World Heritage Wat Phu, before heading south to the stunning ‘Four Thousand Islands’, where the Mekong cascades into Cambodia over a series of stunning falls.
 (Known as Khone Phapaeng these are some of the world’s largest, yet least known.)

 Note that, as your tour finishes at Siem Reap International Airport, those with a few more days to spare, you can extend your tour to discover, or re-visit, the fabulous jungle temples of Angkor.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Bangkok - arrival and time to explore the area

 Arrival in Bangkok and check-in to a downtown hotel in the City’s lively Banglamphu district.
-Afternoon to relax, recover from your jet-lag by the pool or explore the area – street-life and local markets.
-Welcome, local-style dinner.
+Afternoon to relax, recover from your jet-lag by the pool or explore the area, street-life and local markets before a welcome, local-style dinner.

 Overnight: Bangkok Transport: Walk, Meals: D,

 Day 2 - Bangkok - city tour with a difference

 City tour with a difference!
-Bangkok by public transport; riverboat, skytrain, tuk-tuk and canal boat with stop-offs to take in the Grand Palace, Wat Phra Keow, (Temple of the Emerald Buddha) and the fascinating Jim Thompson Museum.
+Bangkok by public transport; riverboat, skytrain, tuk-tuk and canal boat with stop-offs to take in Wat Pho, the Grand Palace and Wat Phra Keow – the Temple of the Emerald Buddha.
 (Note, alternatives can be arranged for those who have already visited Bangkok).
 In the evening we’ll board the sleeper train for Surin.